Description

 method in the ShowIfAttribute

 class is used to determine whether a specific condition is met for a given object.
-This method is typically used in the context of editor scripting to conditionally display properties in the inspector based on the state of other properties.
+This method is typically used in the context of the Editor Inspector to decide whether a property should be displayed based on the value of another property within the same class.

 Usage